BronBron-Commits/sovereign-droid/README.md

 This is not an app framework.
 This is not a feature-complete application.

 This is a **baseline** for building sovereignty-focused capabilities on Android.

 ---

+## New: Character Movement & Facing (2026-02-12)

+- Character now visually rotates to face the direction of movement on the ground (native OpenGL renderer)
+- Facing direction is smooth and matches both X (red) and Z (blue) axes
+- All movement and facing logic is implemented natively in C (see `renderer.c`)
+- Touch input sets movement target; character walks and turns correctly

+---

+---